firebase/firebase-ios-sdk/ZipBuilder/README.md

   - Validates the version numbers fetched from CocoaPods staging against the expected released versions from these textprotos.

-Putting them all together, here's the command:
+Putting them all together, here's a common command to build a releaseable Zip file:

 ```
 swift run ZipBuilder -templateDir $(pwd)/Template -updatePodRepo false \